What causes visual stress?

 Does your child find it difficult to read?

-Here are some tips to spot if your child is suffering from visual stress:
+Our experts have some tips to help identify whether your child might be suffering from visual stress:

 - They're reluctant to read